dj-sciops/utah_organoids/docs/PROCEDURE.md

 *Note*: The "Table" sections in each tab display the data entries in a tabular format.
 These sections are not clickable.
 If you click on them, the website may turn white, requiring you to log back in.

 ## Standard Operating Procedure for the Array Ephys Pipeline
+3. Before proceeding, ensure that the data has already been uploaded to the cloud.
+If you haven't done so yet, follow the instructions in [in the next section](#upload-data-from-your-local-machine-to-the-cloud).

-3. Select an organoid experiment and define a time-window for ephys analysis (referred to as `EphysSession` in the pipeline)
+4. Select an organoid experiment and define a time-window for ephys analysis (referred to as `EphysSession` in the pipeline)
     1. Go to `works.datajoint.com` → `Notebook` tab
     2. Open [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_session.ipynb)  to create a new `EphysSession` and follow the instructions.
 Note that:
         - For LFP analysis, define the `session_type` as `lfp` (details are provided in the notebook).
 The `EphysSession` for LFP analysis will trigger the analysis automatically after creation.
         - For spike sorting analysis, define the `session_type` as `spike_sorting`, and also create a `EphysSessionProbe` to store probe information, including the channel mapping (details are provided in the notebook).
 The `EphysSession` and `EphysSessionProbe` will trigger probe insertion detection automatically.
 For spike sorting, you will need to manually select the spike sorting algorithm and parameter set to run (see the next step).
-4. Ephys spike sorting analysis
+5. Ephys spike sorting analysis
     1. The user must manually select which spike-sorting algorithm and parameter set to run (this is called to create a `ClusteringTask` in the pipeline):
         - Go to `works.datajoint.com` → `Notebook` tab
         - Open [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_clustering_paramset.ipynb) to create a new spike sorting parameter set (clustering paramset) for an `EphysSession` and follow the instructions.
         - Open [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_clustering_task.ipynb) to select the spike sorting parameter set and the `EphysSession` (i.e., a `ClusteringTask` in the pipeline) and follow the instructions.
         - Spike sorting will trigger automatically after your selection.
+        - Download spike sorting results to your local machine by following the instructions in [the next section](#download-spike-sorting-results-to-your-local-machine).
-5. Explore LFP/ spike sorting results
+6. Explore LFP / spike sorting results
     1. Go to `works.datajoint.com` → `Notebook` tab
     2. Open and follow the instructions in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/EXPLORE_array_ephys.ipynb) to explore the ephys results in the pipeline.
     3. Then, open and follow the instructions in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/EXPLORE_quality_metrics.ipynb) to explore the quality metrics for sorted units.

 ### Upload Data from your Local Machine to the Cloud
 1. Ensure that the local folder you want to upload follows the [file structure guidelines here](https://github.com/dj-sciops/utah_organoids/blob/main/docs/DATA_ORGANIZATION.md).